Where To Buy

 Do You Need A Lawyer?

 Again, this page is not offering legal advice.
 And I am sure that there are decent, honest, qualified lawyers out there.
 (A lawyer joke here would just be too easy.)
 But do you really need to pay a lawyer?
 Remember, it takes only 3 years to become a lawyer, but it takes at least twice that to become a master plumber.
-In those three years a law student will study all areas of law, so the amount of time spent on any one area might only be a matter of a few days or a couple of weeks.
+In those three years a law student will study all areas of law, so the amount of time spent on any one area might only be a matter of a few days.

 An increasing number of court cases are filed "pro se", Latin for "for himself".
 In other words, filed without a lawyer.
 I think the internet is one of the main forces behind this.
 You can find copies of case filings that are similar to your own case.
 You can read the actual laws and court rulings.
 It still takes a lot of time and effort, but with the internet you can do legal research that was unimaginable a few years ago.

 I can not help myself.
 Here's a couple of lawyer jokes...